 - Foyle Hospice Specialist Home Care Team

 We offer a wide range of services that are provided by the Nursing Team and a dedicated team of volunteers.

 Services provided include:

 Do I need to provide my own transport to and from the Day Hospice Unit?

 We operate a bus service with trained members of staff and volunteers for patients who have transport dificulties or require assistance.
 In addition to this service we have a team of volunteers who provide transport to and from the Hospice.

 Integrative Care Clinic

 The Integrative Care Clinic at Foyle Day Hospice has been running since July 2015.
-It aims to be a source of support to anyone living with life-limiting medical condition(s) which are impacting on daily quality of life.
+It aims to be a source of support to anyone living with life-limiting medical condition which are impacting on their daily quality of life.
 Quality of life is the focus of the clinic, which aims to maximise wellbeing and to help individuals and families learn how to care for themselves in the midst of potential change.

 The clinic works with the whole healthcare team, in particular with GP’s and district nurses to develop a shared care plan and help negotiate the complexities which any journey through the healthcare system can involve.
 It is currently funded by the Integrated Care Partnership initiative.